Learn to Interpret Atari Agents: Atari Analysis

+The general rationale of RS-Rainbow when it is making a decision is summarized as follows.
+On the one hand, the agent is tracking the player vehicle at all times, never losing focus on it, which means that the position of the player-controlled car and its surroundings are a major contributing factor to the decision made at each time step.
+On the other hand, the agent is closely observing the conditions of the road, \emph{i.e.}, upcoming cars far or close, to successfully avoid collisions, which is actually the key to achieving a high score in this game.

-We highlight three properties of our interpretations.
-First, the gazes are automatically learned during end-to-end training without extra supervision.
-Second, our interpretations are not a-posteriori analysis as in~\cite{icml18} and~\cite{icml16}.
-Instead, we illustrate the prominent patterns that contribute the most to decision making.
-Third, the interpretations are also the reasons for the performance improvements observed in Sec.~\ref{sec:experiments}.
+We want to highlight three aspects in our interpretations.
+First, the gazes are automatically learned without extra supervision.
+Second, our interpretations are not a-posteriori analyses as is the case in~\cite{icml18} and~\cite{icml16}.
+Instead, we outline attention patterns that provide information about what may contribute the most to decision making.
+Third, the model's capability of producing informative visualizations leads to performance improvements, as we show via experiments in Section~\ref{sec:experiments}.

-\textbf{Counting down.}~Near the completion of the current level, the agent ``celebrates" in advance.
-As shown from Fig.~\ref{fig:en-4} to Fig.~\ref{fig:en-6}, the left gaze loses its focus on cars and diverts to the mileage board starting when only $13$ cars are left.
-We draw an analogy between counting down and the premature celebration of a runner in a race.
-In both cases, victory signs greatly influence the evaluation of states.
-We observe a normally functioning player tracker in the right gaze, and there is no noticeable policy shift in this stage.
-Therefore, we discover an insight about the internal decision making of RS-Rainbow that cannot be revealed by policy outputs.
+\textbf{Counting down}.~At the bottom of the screen, there is a number that indicates the number of cars left to pass for achieving victory at the current level (this number is $13$, $12$, and $11$ in Figures~\ref{fig:en-4} to~\ref{fig:en-6}, respectively).
+Once this number reaches $0$, a set of flags indicating victorious status would appear in place of the number, at which time the agent does not need to play the game anymore and can simply wait for a new day to begin.